-Timing: We expect the project to start in May, and be completed in June.
-Final restoration will follow in July.
+Timing: We will begin installing the new water main shortly, and expect the water main job to be completed in late May 2015.
+Restoration, which will be a joint effort between this Department and CDOT, will follow.
 Dates may change depending on weather and other factors.
 If there is any appreciable change, we will notify you.

-Traffic: We will allow traffic to flow outside of our working hours.
+Traffic: We will allow traffic to flow on S. Troy Street, S. Albany Avenue, and W. 61st Street outside of our working hours.
 When we are working in the street, we have to close it to traffic for reasons of safety.
 You will always be able to reach your home or business, even if it means putting a metal plate in place.
 Outside of working hours, a lane will be left open for local traffic only.